| Browsing

 section), since there are other ways to get your

 IP address, apart from other info.
+A referer is the webpage that

 actually pointed to the site you're requesting.